Conflict of Interest Policy

 In this respect, CIFs must establish adequate policies and procedures sufficient to ensure compliance, including its managers, employees, tied agents and other relevant person(s), with its obligations pursuant to the Law and the directives issued pursuant to this Law, as well as appropriate rules governing personal transactions by such persons.

-a.
-The Company or a relevant person, or a person directly or indirectly linked by control to the Company, is likely to make a financial gain or avoid a financial loss, at the expense of the client.
+(a) The Company or that person is likely to make a financial gain or avoid a financial loss, at the expense of the client;

-b.
-The Company or a relevant person, or a person directly or indirectly linked by control to the Company, has an interest in the outcome of a service provided to the client, or of the transaction carried out on behalf of the client, which is distinct from the client’s interest in that outcome.
+(b) The Company or that person has an interest in the outcome of a service provided to the client, or of the transaction carried out on behalf of the client, which is distinct from the client’s interest in that outcome;

-c.
-The Company or a relevant person, or a person directly or indirectly linked by control to the Company, has a financial or other incentive to favour the interest of another client or group of clients over the interests of the client.
+(c) The Company or that person has a financial or other incentive to favour the interest of another client or group of clients over the interests of the client;

-d.
-The Company or a relevant person, or a person directly or indirectly linked by control to the Company, carries on the same business as the client.
+(d) The Company or that person carries on the same business as the client;

-e.
-The Company or a relevant person, or a person directly or indirectly linked by control to the Company, receives or will receive from a person other than the client an inducement in relation to a service provided to the client, in the form of money, goods or services, other than the standard commission or fee for that service.
+(e) The Company or that person receives or will receive from a person other than the client, an inducement in relation to a service provided to the client, in the form of money, goods or services, other than the standard commission or fee for that service.

 The affected parties if conflict of interest arises can be the Company, its employees or its clients.
 More specifically, a conflict of interest may arise, between the following parties:

-a.
-Between the client and the Company.
+(a) Between the client and the Company;

-a.
-Between two clients of the Company.
+(b) Between two clients of the Company;

-b.
-Between the Company and its employees.
+(c) Between the Company and its employees;

-d.
-Between Company’s Departments.
+(e) Between Company’s Departments.

-3.1 Personal Transactions of Employees
+4. Personal Transactions of Employees

 All employees of the Company that are involved in investment activities must be aware of the restrictions on personal transactions detailed below.
 This section also includes personal transactions which may be performed by persons who are employed by companies which perform an outsourced activity to the Company, if any.
 If any personal transactions are entered into, the Company must be notified promptly.